 515 Main – Stony Point Saloon.
 In the 1860’s this was the location of the Stony Point Saloon, so called because of a large point of rock jutting out of the hill just south of Main Street.
 In 1878 it was known as the Bedrock Saloon and advertised a free lunch.
 The present art deco structure was built in 1940 as the Placerville Post Office by the WPA, one of Franklin Roosevelt’s New deal programs.

-541 Main – Blacksmith Shop.(See 435 Main) In 1853 blacksmith Hugh L. Hinds fired John M. Studebaker, who had come to California to find gold.
+541 Main – Blacksmith Shop.(See 435 Main) In 1853 blacksmith Hugh L. Hinds hired John M. Studebaker, who had come to California to find gold.
+Studebaker arrived in Placerville by wagon train with only $0.50.
+Hinds was looking for someone to help him in his blacksmith shop.
+Studebaker had experience with his family business in building wagons and needed money because he had been conned out of his traveling money during the trip.
 Studebaker quickly discovered that he could make more money constructing and selling wheelbarrows to the miners.
 Each would hold three sacks instead of the miners carrying one at a time.
 He returned to South Bend, Indiana in 1858 with his fortune and invested in the family wagon business, which later became the Studebaker Automobile Company.
 John returned to Placerville for a visit in 1912 when he was honored by the entire town.

 549 Main – Town Hall.
 Town Hall was originally built as the Purity Grocery Store.
 In 1968, the County Library’s Main Branch was located here, until it moved into its current facility on Fair Lane in 1975.
 Placerville’s City Council meets here on the first and third Tuesday at 7:00 PM.

 589, 585, & 577 Main – Three residences.
 These three wood buildings were originally constructed as residences, at a time when much of Main Street was a mix of residences and businesses.